For All Time. Always.: Writing

 The ending of the episode, which sees the Sacred Timeline broken, Loki at a TVA in a different timeline, and a statue of Kang replacing those of the Time Keepers, had different variations, with this one chosen while the production was on its COVID-19 hiatus.
 Waldron believed that the ending they settled on felt "right" and was able to close "one chapter of the story" while providing "thrilling propulsive energy into whatever happens next".
+He originally had another ending planned, and felt it was possible a version of that original ending could one day be seen in the MCU.
+The series' "Art of" book provided some clues to the original ending, which would have seen Loki going "off on to some of his own adventures in a different realm".
 Once it was known that a second season would happen, elements were added to the ending to make it a cliffhanger.
 Herron added that it was always known that the season would end with the rebirth of the multiverse.
 She also felt it was important to show that Loki "still has a fight in his heart" in the scenes in the Time Theater after Sylvie sends him away, even though he has reached his lowest point.
 Hiddleston added that Loki's confusion in that moment, processing Sylvie's betrayal after he "made a brave choice", was "unprecedented and it shatters him internally".
 The final line of the episode from Mobius, "Who are you?", mimics the first line from the first episode and was "the question of the whole first season".

 Herron added that a mid-credits scene for the episode was never considered as the creatives "always just were thinking just of the story and where we knew we wanted it to end", although the announcement of a second season was included mid-credits as "a fun nod to something that Marvel does so well".